Brianna Foraker, MA

 After recently completing her PhD in clinical psychology at Kent State University, Dr. Shepherd is currently working at the Cleveland VA Medical Center as a Post-doctoral Fellow.
 In her research and clinical work, she is interested in better understanding how mindfulness practices can support mental health and well-being.
 She likes drawing and painting, meditating, spending time in nature, and hanging out with her tuxedo cat, Ziggy.

 Jen Yensel, LPCC-S

-A clinician at Avenues of Counseling and Mediation in Fairlawn, Ohio.
-Her education includes Bachelors degrees in Psychology and Recreation Therapy, a Masters in Community Counseling and is currently a Ph.D. candidate in Counselor Education and Supervision at Kent State University.
-Jen enjoys working with individuals of all ages and is looking forward to running groups at Akron Artworks!
+Owner of and mental health clinician at Thompson, Yensel & Associates in Beachwood, Ohio.
+Jen's education includes Bachelors degrees in Psychology and Recreation Therapy, a Masters in Community Counseling and is currently a Ph.D. candidate in Counselor Education and Supervision at Kent State University.
+She enjoys working with individuals of all ages and is looking forward to running groups at Akron Artworks!

 Danielle Howe, BA Art Ed

 Currently an art teacher at the Canton Museum of Art with her Bachelor’s degree in Art Education.
 As an art educator Danielle believes in the process of creating art.
 Whether that process is exploring new techniques and methods or exploring an individual’s emotions, she wants to be there to provide support and guidance for her students as they embark on the journey of creating art.

 Mellissa Redman, MFA

 Earned her Masters in Painting from Kendall College of Art and Design of